watch-connectivity/react-native-watch-connectivity/README.md

 ### WatchOS

-Use Apple's watch API as normal.
-See the demo app for examples of this - the WatchOS code in swift can be seen [here](https://github.com/mtford90/react-native-watch-connectivity/tree/master/ios)
+Use Apple's Watch API as normal.
+See the example app for examples of this - the WatchOS code in Swift can be seen [here](https://github.com/mtford90/react-native-watch-connectivity/tree/master/example/ios/watch Extension)

 ### React Native